-How to fluff a down jacket without a dryer
+How to fluff a down jacket without a dryer: our simple guide

-Our simple guide to how to fluff a down jacket without a dryer breaks down how to maintain the loft in your jacket so it keeps performing for you all winter
+Our straightforward guide to how to fluff a down jacket without a dryer reveals how to care for the loft in your jacket so it maintains its performance for you all winter

-Want to wash your down jacket but don’t have a tumble dryer to fluff it back up afterwards?
-No worries.
-Our simple guide to how to fluff a down jacket without a dryer breaks down how to maintain the loft in your down jacket so it keeps performing for you winter after winter.
+If you want to wash your down jacket but don’t have a tumble dryer to fluff it back up afterwards, it's not a problem.
+We're here with a simple guide to how to fluff a down jacket without a dryer, which breaks down how to maintain the loft in your down jacket so it keeps performing winter season after winter season.

-If you’ve read our article on fill power, you’ll know that your favorite down jacket keeps you warm by trapping air between the feathers and warming it using your own body heat.
-Needless to say then, the more air inside your jacket, the better it is at doing its job, and that’s why there’s nothing worse than a deflated-looking down jacket when it comes to staying warm.
+If you’ve read our feature on fill power, you’ll know that your favorite down jacket keeps you warm by trapping air between the feathers and warming it using your own radiated body heat.
+It should go without saying, the more air inside your jacket, the better it is at performing its task.
+That’s why there’s nothing worse than a sorry, deflated-looking down jacket when it comes to staying cozy.

-Down jackets are no small investment and are some of the most fragile outdoor gear around, but to keep yours lasting a long time, you want to be sure you’re washing it regularly to remove bacteria and drying it properly to keep the down in good condition.
-If you don’t own a dryer, you can still wash your down jacket and fluff it by hand.
-It does take a little longer, so you’ll probably want to wash your down jacket in the morning, so you aren’t up all night fluffing it.
+A premium down jacket doesn't come cheap.
+The bad news is that they are as fragile as they are expensive, so a bit of TLC is required to really get your money's worth.
+To keep yours in top condition for as long as possible, make sure you wash it regularly to remove bacteria and dry it properly to keep the down in good condition.
+If you don’t own a tumble dryer, you can still wash your down jacket and fluff it by hand.
+It does take a little longer, so you’ll probably want to wash your down jacket in the morning, so you aren’t awake in the early hours fluffing it.

 1. Squeeze excess moisture from your jacket

-After washing your jacket, squeeze the excess moisture out of it – however you don’t want to wring it, which can damage the fabric.
-The best way to do this is to hang it over the sink and squeeze from the shoulders down to the sleeves and the collar down to the waist.
+After washing your jacket, squeeze the excess moisture out of it.
+However, don't be tempted to wring it out like you should a wet cloth, as this can damage the fabric.
+The best way to squeeze the moisture out is to hang it over the sink and squeeze from the shoulders down to the sleeves and the collar down to the waist.
 Squeeze as much water out as you can, but be gentle.

 2. Hang your jacket up to dry

-Put your down jacket on a coat hanger and hang it somewhere cool to dry.
+Pop a hanger through you down jacket and leave it to hang somewhere cool to dry.
 Try to avoid humid conditions and use a drying closet if you have one, or a bedroom closet.

 All the latest inspiration, tips and guides to help you plan your next Advnture!